Temporal Knowledge Graph Forecasting with Neural ODE: Experiments

 \subsubsection{Evaluation Metrics}

-We use two metrics to evaluate the model performance on extrapolated link prediction, namely Mean Reciprocal Rank (MRR) and Hits@k.
-MRR is the mean of the reciprocal values of the actual missing entities' ranks for all the queries, while Hits@k denotes the proportion of the actual missing entities which are ranked in the top k.
+We use two metrics to evaluate the model performance on extrapolated link prediction, namely Mean Reciprocal Rank (MRR) and Hits@1/3/10.
+MRR is the mean of the reciprocal values of the actual missing entities' ranks averaged by all the queries, while Hits@1/3/10 denotes the proportion of the actual missing entities ranked within the top 1/3/10.
+The filtering settings have been implemented differently by various authors.
+We report results based on two common implementations: $i)$ time-aware \citep{han2021xerte} and $ii)$ time-unaware filtering \citep{jin2019recurrent}.
+We provide a detailed evaluation protocol in Appendix \ref{app: evaluation metrics}.

-We also report the results in three settings, namely raw, time-unaware filtered, and time-aware filtered.
-For time-unaware filtered results, we follow the filtered setting proposed by \cite{10.5555/2999792.2999923}, by removing from the list of corrupted triplets all the triplets that appear either in the training, validation, or test set except the test triplet of interest.
-Time-unaware filtered results are over-optimistic in many cases, while fairer results can be produced in the time-aware filtered setting.
-For time-aware filtered results, we follow the setting proposed by \cite{han2020graph}, by only removing from the list of corrupted triplets all the triplets that appear at the same timestamp of the test triplet of interest.
-We explain the difference between time-unaware and time-aware filtered results with the example stated in Appendix B.2.
-We report the raw results in Appendix B.4.
-By reporting the results in all three settings, we achieve a fair evaluation.